tusharmath/tusharm.com/contents/about.md

 template: about.jade
 ```

-This is a formal list of everything that I have done professionally in as much detail as possible.
+This is a condensed list of everything that I have done professionally.
+A single page version of my resume is also available [here](/files/cv.pdf).

 #Experience
-##Software Developer, ZS Associates (Jan 2011 - Jan 2013)
+###Software Developer, ZS Associates (Jan 2011 - Jan 2013)

+####Forecast Manager
+Developed Core application functionality and features.
+Designed and implemented *Application Settings* module that managed — privileges for users, features enabled, customisations and Help & Support.

 Added Solution Tasks to the **Forecast Manager** Application for automating builds and tag creation appear seamless across the transcontinental team & infrastructure.